mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

-- Flood alert: Lower Bristol Avon area
+- Warning no longer in force: Lower Bristol Avon area
 - There is no longer a threat of flooding, though standing water and debris may still remain.

 Weather conditions are expected to improve and no further flooding is expected.

 We will continue to monitor the situation and will issue further alerts or warnings if necessary.

 Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
 Never drive through flood water, just 30cm of fast flowing water is enough to move your car.

 - Flood warning: River Avon at Strensham and Bredon
 - River levels continue to rise as a result of widespread heavy rainfall.
 Flooding is expected to continue over the next few days.